TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 is an essential part of ensuring that various lectures containing demonstration experiments can be held properly.
 The VLA achieves this by preparing those experiments before these lectures take place.

-From that many students, lecturers and possibly future physics institutions profit from the great work of the VLA.
+Many students, lecturers and possibly future physics institutions benefit from the great work of the VLA.

 The organization of multiple lecture requests requires a lot of planning as the lecturers do not have the time to prepare those experiments themselves.
 Furthermore, one lecture might even contain multiple experiments.